Krystal Knapp

 About Me

-After taking journalism classes at New York University and the New School, I was hired as a reporter at the Trenton Times, where I then worked for a decade.
-I was the computer-assisted reporting and public records expert, and covered beats that included education, local, county and state government, religion, and the federal courts.
+After taking journalism classes at New York University and the New School, I was hired as a reporter at the Trenton Times, where I worked for a decade.
+I was the computer-assisted reporting and public records expert, and covered beats that included education, local, county, and state government, religion, and the federal courts.
 I then became an editor in Beirut, Lebanon because I wanted to experience and report on one of the most religiously diverse regions in the world and understand more about Islam.
 After I returned, I freelanced for various local, regional, and national news outlets and magazines and worked at a nonprofit in Princeton.
 I began my own local news venture in 2011 that started out as a Facebook page.
 After attending a WordCamp conference in Philadelphia, I became hooked on WordPress because of the helpful community that encourages and empowers people to learn how to create their own websites.

 As a journalist, I have been profiled for stories in the Washington Post, New Jersey Monthly, and several local and regional publications.
 I have been interviewed by and am frequently cited by NPR affiliates WHYY and WNYC, and I have also been a guest on CNN’s Reliable Sources and NPR’s Marty Moss Coane Show.
 In 2019-20, I was a fellow at the Reynolds Journalism Institute at the University of Missouri, studying how push notifications can help local news publishers.
 I worked as an assistant to Michele McLellan on the 2019 update of her database of local news websites, Michele’s List.
-I have also served as a judge for Report for America, and as the advisor to the University Press Club, a student group for freelance reporters at Princeton University.
+I have also served as a judge for Report for America and as the advisor to the University Press Club, a student group for freelance reporters at Princeton University.
 In June of 2021, I earned my master’s certificate in entrepreneurial journalism as part of the new journalism creators program at the Craig Newmark School of Journalism at the City University of New York (CUNY).
-I now serve as a mentor in that program and also coach other media and creator startups.
+I then served as a mentor in that program and have also coached other hyperlocal media and creator startups.

 A founding board member of LION, I served on the organization’s finance committee until the end of 2022.
 I’m a member of ONA, the New Jersey News Commons, the Association of Health Care Journalists, and Investigative Reporters and Editors.
 I was an organizer of WordCamp Philly for three years, serving as a lead organizer in 2020.
-I am also active in the Philadelphia, PhillyBurbs, and New York City WordPress meetups and have volunteered at numerous WordCamps on the East Coast.
+I also volunteered at numerous WordCamps on the East Coast.I left those volunteer opportunities to build The Jersey Vindicator, which launched in August of 2023.

 Contact Me